9 Reasons Why My Family Uses a Dutch Oven

 Pot roasts are another term for braising the meat to make it more forgiving and tender.
 When you can’t afford the more expensive cuts, this becomes your go-to option.

-Reason #8: Lasts a Lifetime
+10: Durability: Lasts a Lifetime

-You can buy quality enamel cast iron Dutch ovens for $50, but the higher-end French Dutch ovens command prices from $250 to $350.
 Le Creuset Dutch oven ranks as the most coveted brand.
 While they can cost a pretty penny, you typically only have to buy them once as you will have them for a long time.

 Dutch ovens, especially if they use cast iron, have a longstanding reputation for lasting anywhere from 50 to 75 years.
 You have families who have handed down cast iron through the generations because it lasts so long.